 I’m an Assistant Professor at the School of Politics and International Relations at the University of Nottingham.
 My research interests include human rights, foreign direct investment, corruption and slavery.

 I’m involved in a number of initiatives to promote research transparency.
 I’m an ambassador at the Center for Open Science (CFO) and a catalyst at the Berkeley Initiative for Transparency in the Social Sciences (BITSS).

 Before working at Nottingham, I taught statistics for social scientists at the Social Sciences Research Methods Centre, University of Cambridge.
 To integrate replication practice into teaching at Cambridge, I developed the Cambridge Replication Workshop.
 In 8 weeks, graduate students replicated a paper and subsequently tried to publish it.

 I completed my PhD in Politics and International Studies at the Department of Politics and International Studies at Cambridge.

 Why I started this blog

-- many journals did not require authors to upload replication data when they submit the article, or at least upon acceptance
+- many journals did not require authors to upload replication data

 - many authors did not keep replication data files on their computers to send them out on request